 Applications completed improperly may be cause for ineligibility, disqualification or may lead to lower scores.
-If you have any questions regarding this recruitment or application process, please contact the exam analyst, Terri Yee at (650) 821-2003 or via e-mail at email@example.com.
+If you have any questions regarding this recruitment or application process, please contact the exam analyst, Jacob Mast, by telephone at 650-821-2004, or by email at email@example.com.

 Resumes may be attached to the application; however, resumes will not be accepted in lieu of a completed City and County of San Francisco application.

 Applicants may be required to submit verification of qualifying education and experience at any point during the recruitment and selection process.
 If education verification is required, information on how to verify education requirements, including verifying foreign education credits or degree equivalency, can be found here.